wainstead/Statistics_Probability_and_R/README.md

 # Programming in R, statistics, and probability

-The files in this repository are from the coursework for Duke Univerisity's classes in R programming, statistics, and probability.
+The files in this repository are from the coursework for Duke University's classes in R programming, statistics, and probability.

 The complete work of the first three courses is here.